I can't say enough about composting, this is maybe my favorite aspect of gardening & agriculture.

 As with most aspects of life: ignore all naysayers if they can't discuss compost in a nuanced manner, and want only to demonize what they don't understand.

-Slow Or Stalled Decomposition
+Slow or Stalled Decomposition

 If your compost is decomposing too slowly for your preference, there are couple variables you can control which will increase the rate of decomp.: